 This white paper takes a deep dive into the challenges facing this hugely diverse industry as it plots a path towards zero-carbon operations.
 It provides an overview of the current state of play in the industry, a comprehensive review of its geographical nuances and an in-depth look at individual vessel types.

-Subscribe to the fireside chat video series so you never miss an episode - Stay tuned, new videos are released every month until May 2023.
+Subscribe to the fireside chat video series so you never miss an episode - Stay tuned, new videos are released frequently until July 2023.